 English as a Second Language

-International students whose TOEFL score is 500/61 or above but below 550/79 are required to take ESLG 1001 (Introduction to American Language and Culture) during their first semester.
+Short-term international exchange students whose TOEFL score is 500/61 or above but below 550/79 are required to take ESLG 1001 (Introduction to American Language and Culture) during their first semester.
 If international students receive a grade of D or F in ESLG 1001, they will be required to repeat the course in the following semester.

 Other undergraduate international students who need additional English language or American cultural support are strongly encouraged to take ESLG 1001.ESLG 1001 is not a substitute for remedial classes that may be required by the Board of Regents.